Sarah627/Java_miniatures/README.md

   concatenation is one of the most important concepts you need to learn about strings, concatenation means merging two strings together <3

-  concatenation is acheived using multiple ways, one shortcut is by using plus sign '+' between two strings as follows:
+  concatenation is achieved using multiple ways, one shortcut is by using plus sign '+' between two strings as follows:

         String name = "Sarah";
         String greeting = "Hello, " + name;